Recoskie/JDasm/README.md

 ------------------------------------------------------------

-This tool can be used to create source code, of binary files no matter what operating system you are on, or CPU.
+J-Disassembly can take binary software apart visually to create source code.
+No matter what operating system you are on, or CPU.

 J-Disassembly also visualizes binary data, and file types.
-Showing you what every binary digit read, and is use for.
+Showing you what every binary digit read, is used for.

 This tool is also a hex editor, and data forensics tool, for binary files that is fun, visual, easy to use, and understand.